Westgate Center

 Westgate Center (or Westgate Shopping Center) is a 640000 sqft regional outlet shopping center located in the West San Jose neighborhood of San Jose, California, United States.
 The mall is located at the intersection of Saratoga Avenue and Campbell Avenue.
 Current major anchor tenants include Burlington Coat Factory, Nordstrom Rack, Ross Dress for Less, TJ Maxx, and Target, along with Michael's, Old Navy, Gap Factory Store, and Nike Factory Store.

 History

 Westgate Shopping Mall opened in 1960 and rebuilt as current indoor regional mall in 1975.

 Ownership

 The current owners are Federal Realty Investment Trust, who also own Santana Row and Old Town Center in Los Gatos.

 Facilities

 Westgate Center, located in San Jose, California is a 645,000 square foot center.
-While many of the larger stores have their own exterior entrances, there is an interior mall corridor housing smaller stores like Skechers, Torrid, and Carter's, along with a small food court.
+While many of the larger stores have their own exterior entrances, there is an interior mall corridor housing smaller stores like Skechers, Men’s Wearhouse, and Carter's, along with a small food court.